Vittoria M. Fariello

-Ben is the Male Democratic State Committee Member for NY Assembly District 66 and Secretary of the NY County Democratic Party
+Ben is the Male Democratic State Committee Member for Assembly District 66.
+He is also the Secretary of the NY County Democratic Party

 Ben got his start in politics as a fundraiser and NY State Digital Director for Barack Obama in 2008.
 He later worked for the NY State Senate’s CIO’s office reforming Albany's technology infrastructure and good government think tank Reinvent Albany.